 Gardens

-(Image credit: Getty Images)
+(Image credit: Getty/firemanYU)

 Companion planting strawberries is just one of the elements worth trying if you're learning how to grow strawberries and a way to achieve the best results from your vegetable garden ideas.
+I have done this for years with my fruit crops, primarily as a form of natural pest control, and it really works wonders.
+We have gathered a list of the best vegetables, herbs and flowers that will work as wonderful strawberry companion plants.

 Why grow strawberry companion plants?

 The benefits of companion planting strawberries can include improving their flavor, or increasing their resistance to pests, such as slugs.
 Sometimes the strawberry companion plant will do both.
 Select the right companion plants and you may also improve pollination and boost the nutrients in the soil.
-These are all excellent results for permaculture gardening and if you want to create a sustainable garden with less reliance on chemical pesticides and lots of soil maintenance.
+These are all excellent results if you want to create a sustainable garden with less reliance on chemical pesticides and lots of soil maintenance.

 Strawberry companion plants include everything from vegetables to other fruits, and herbs, and can be used whether you are growing strawberries under cover in a greenhouse, as vegetable garden container ideas, or in a small vegetable garden.
 These are the best to grow side-by-side.